QubesOS/qubes-doc/external/privacy-guides/torvm.md

 Acknowledgements
 ================

-Qubes TorVM is inspired by much of the previous work done in this area of transparent torified solutions.
+PedOS TorVM is inspired by much of the previous work done in this area of transparent torified solutions.
 Notably the following:

 * [Patrick Schleizer](mailto:adrelanos@riseup.net) for his work on [Whonix](https://www.whonix.org)